US STOCKS-Nasdaq slumps as high-flying tech stocks retreat | Business

 The Nasdaq fell sharply on Wednesday as investors sold high-flying technology shares and pivoted to sectors viewed as more likely to benefit from an economic recovery on the back of fiscal stimulus and vaccination programs.

 Microsoft Corp, Apple Inc and Amazon.com Inc dropped more than 1% each, weighing more than any other stocks on the S&P 500.
-Energy, financial and industrial stocks gained between 0.8% and almost 3%, all reaching intra-day record highs.
+Energy, financial and industrial stocks gained between 0.8% and almost 3%.
+The financial and industrial indexes reached intra-day record highs.
 Most other S&P sectors declined.

 The Russell 1000 value index, which leans heavily on economy-linked sectors, rose 0.3%, while its growth index , comprising large tech companies, fell 0.3%.
 "Today is the perfect encapsulation of the big theme we've been seeing in the past couple of months: The vaccine rollout is going well and the economy improving, and that is sending yields and rate expectations higher, which is hurting growth stocks," said Baird investment strategist Ross Mayfield, in Louisville, Kentucky.